What is multiple regression analysis?

 5. The multiple regression analysis is used only when one needs to continually predict the dependent variable.

-6. If in case the multiple regression models are not appropriate then one has to use logistic regression model.
+6. If in case the multiple regression models are not appropriate then one has to use a logistic regression model.

 So we have understood about multiple regression models and how it actually uses the concept of dependent variables and independent variables within their analysis is worth reading.
 If you have any important points that you think will help other readers, then please suggest your advice in the comment section below.